borkenware/spoonfeed/USAGE.md

  - `SPOONFEED_BIND_PORT`: Controls the port Spoonfeed listens to.

 If HTTPS upgrades are enabled, a plain HTTP server will be listen to `<SPOONFEED_BIND_ADDR>:80` and redirect incoming requests to the HTTPS server.
-This cannot be changed.
+The port cannot be changed.